dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 In principle, being member of an aggregate template, `opApply` has its warrant attributes inferred.
 Using `anyEmpty` and `popFronts` is unproblematic as they have their warrant attributes inferred, too.
-But `opApply` calling its parameter `foreachBody` having a delegate type that is not annotated with any warrant attribute, attribute inference will yield no warrant attribute for `opApply`, too.
+When `opApply` calling its parameter `foreachBody` that has a delegate type that is not annotated with any warrant attribute, attribute inference will yield no warrant attribute for `opApply`, too.

 This means that in a context annotated with any warrant attribute, `SimpleLockstep` cannot be used.
 (It can be constructed, but `foreach` through its lowering to `opApply` cannot be called.)
-For exaple, a `@safe` context
-plugging in ranges with `@safe` (or `@trusted`) interfaces cannot make use of `SimpleLockstep` because `opApply` is not annotated / inferred `@safe`, even though all operations being performed are `@safe`.
+For example, a `@safe` context plugging in ranges with `@safe` (or `@trusted`) interfaces cannot make use of `SimpleLockstep` because `opApply` is not annotated / inferred `@safe`, even though all operations being performed are `@safe`.

 With this DIP, `opApply` has warrant attributes inferred based on what the range interfaces of the supplied ranges can guarantee.
 (This is the best it can theoretically do.)
 In the aforementioned case, `opApply` will be inferred `@safe`.
 The question whether a call to `opApply` is legal in a `@safe` context is determined by the particular argument.